Upgrade Guide

-NAND Flash Shortage 2026: How It's Driving SSD and RAM Prices Higher
+NAND Flash Shortage 2026: SSD & RAM Prices

 The NAND flash shortage 2026 is creating significant ripple effects across the entire memory and storage market.
 As manufacturers struggle with supply constraints, both SSD and RAM prices are climbing to levels we haven't seen since the early 2020s.
 Understanding this shortage and its implications can help you make smarter purchasing decisions for your next build or upgrade.